-Annex 3 amended by LGB1.
-2019 no. 232, LGB1.
-2019 no. 350 and LGB1.
-2020 no. 218.
+Annex 3 amended by LGBl.
+2019 no. 232, LGBl.
+2019 no. 350, LGBl.
+2020 no. 218, and LGBl.
+2021 no. 122.

 The following list of indicators is considered as a tool for the identification of indicators and is not exhaustive.
 This means that in the performance of due diligence, even indicators not listed in this annex require specific investigations to be conducted.
 In view of the above statements, it would not be permissible to assume that several indicators have to be identified before giving rise to the reporting obligation referred to in Art.
 17 (1) of the Act either.